pablomaki/air-quality-sensor/README.md

 ## TODO
 - **Firmware**
-    - Migrate configurations to Kconfig for better management.
     - Try restricting BLE connections with a whitelist to improve security.
     - Add support for BME680 sensor.
 - **PCB**